|Nutritional Guidelines (per serving)|

 Stir the candy until the sugar dissolves, then use a wet pastry brush to wash down the sides of the pan to prevent sugar crystals from forming and making the candy grainy.

-7. Remove the caramel from the heat and immediately pour it into the prepared pan.
+Remove the caramel from the heat and immediately pour it into the prepared pan.
 Do not scrape any candy from the bottom of the saucepan.
-Allow the candy to sit overnight to set up and develop a smooth, silky texture, or in the refrigerator for 3-4 hours.
+Allow the candy to sit overnight to set up and develop a smooth, silky texture, or in the refrigerator for 3 to 4 hours.

-9. To serve, I recommend you individually wrap the squares in waxed paper.
+To serve, we recommend you individually wrap the squares in waxed paper.
 The caramels will gradually spread and lose their square shape if not wrapped soon after cutting.
 Alternately, you can dip them in chocolate once they are cut.